oxpig/dtc-struc-bio-smolecules/README.md

 ## 0. Environment setup (REINVENT4 quick start)

-We’ll be using **REINVENT4**, an open-source generative design tool for small molecules.
+We'll be using **REINVENT4**, an open-source generative design tool for small molecules.
 REINVENT4 can sample and optimise molecules toward a custom multi-parameter score (drug-likeness, properties, etc.), and it exposes a `reinvent` command-line interface that we call from the notebooks using a TOML config. ([GitHub][1])

 Follow these steps in a terminal before running the notebooks: